Hill Cumorah Pageant

-The Hill Cumorah Pageant is a theatrical production that was produced annually by the Church of Jesus Christ of Latter-day Saints (LDS Church), staged at the foot of the Hill Cumorah in Palmyra, New York.
+The Hill Cumorah Pageant was a theatrical production that was produced annually by the Church of Jesus Christ of Latter-day Saints (LDS Church), staged at the foot of the Hill Cumorah in Palmyra, New York.
 Premiering in 1937, it was considered to be the flagship pageant of the LDS Church.

 It depicts Joseph Smith's encounter with the golden plates (translated into English as the Book of Mormon), as well as a dramatization of the events recorded therein.
 The productions featured more than 700 cast members, 1,300 costumes, and a 10-level stage.
 It ran for seven nights in late July and attracted approximately 35,000 viewers annually.
 No donations were accepted and no tickets were required, although seating was first-come, first-served.

 The pageant was performed for the last time in 2019.
 The LDS Church announced plans to discontinue the event after 2020 due to new directives discouraging large-scale pageants.
 The final performance was postponed to 2021 due to the COVID-19 pandemic, but was later canceled in full.